sanjfomojis/Recursion-OMBounty/README.md

 viewer.html - (works with unlimited inscriptions)

-   Credit to @biduoduoduo @itsdonnyok @TheLocalCRYPTO and @SanjFomojis for the OMB’s used!

 Feel free to create your own templates, inscribe them into the OMBounty Wallet and create a PR with the code so I can merge them 🫡